Browser Based Text Editors

 Assuming that your application manages the data, the rich text-editing component must integrate with your application in several ways:

-* Getting data from the editor back to the server
+* Getting data from the server to the editor * Getting data from the editor back to the server * Handling of images

 Depending on the editor component the integration may occur at the client or server level.
 It will usually be easier if it can occur at the client level as this gives you more flexibility in your server architecture.
 Data can then be transferred back and forth to the server using whatever method your application currently uses.
 The more sophisticated editors, however, tend to integrate at the server level.